 When it comes to mobile banking app design, everything revolves around intuitive interface and functionality.
 Mobile app users must be able to navigate throughout the entire app autonomously, or else the calls would flood technical support -- which is the exact opposite of what the financial institutions are trying to achieve by creating an app design in the first place.

-We rounded up the top mobile banking apps with great design, strong functionality and excellent features that provide value to customers digitally.
+We rounded up the top mobile banking apps with great digital design, strong functionality and excellent features that provide value to customers digitally.
 What's better?
 The customer-centric apps showcase the characteristics that all mobile apps should employ, regardless of industry.

 1. Capital One Mobile